icfnext/aws-lambda-toolkit/README.md

 - `ignores`: **Optional.** An array of paths to ignore when bundling up the lambdas source.
 - `tests`: **Optional.** An object containing test identifiers (key) and paths to test JSON request data (value).
 Ex:
 `{ "testname" : "pathto/test.json" }`
+- `vpcConfig`: **Optional.** Security Group and Subnet configurations for Lambdas which require access to VPC protected resources such as RDS.
+  - `subnetIds`: **Required when vpcConfig is present.** List of string subnet identifiers
+  - `securityGroupIds`: **Required when vpcConfig is present.** List of string security group identifiers

+#### Environment Specific Configuration Files

+Multiple environment specific configuration files may be defined.
+The form of the name for these files is `.awstoolkitconfig.environment.json` where `environment` is replaced with the name of the environment it represents - for instance `.awstoolkitconfig.prod.json`.
+The naming of the environments is left to you.
+Which file is chosen is based on the `environment` property passed to the `.deploy()` function.
+If no environment is specified the `.awscredentials.json` file will be selected if available.

 ### Optional `.awscredentials.json` File
 As mentioned in the _Gotchas_ section, the credentials file is only really necessary if you're not using the AWS CLI to manage your credentials.
 It's just a simple JSON file with your secret and access keys that can be ignored via version control to prevent compromising your credentials.